 UN-Habitat needs to capitalize on its strength and overcome chronic challenges and risks in a strategic and prioritized way in close coordination with the Executive Board.
-Solutions can be facilitated through action in relation to six key recommendations that have arisen from the evaluation.
+Solutions can be facilitated through action in relation to seven key recommendations that have arisen from the evaluation.
 Demonstrated achievement in each area of priority, in addition to maintaining the current technical strength of programmes, will assist with raising the confidence of Member States regarding the value and contribution of UN-Habitat.
 Safeguarding the trust and confidence of partners is at the center of improved institutional outcomes for UN-Habitat and should remain a focus when implementing the recommendations.
 This will also highlight the potential of further investment in UN-Habitat's work and longerterm strategic growth for achievements in sustainable urbanization.
 Each recommendation can be pursued as a priority but will be most effective in strengthening the organization if implemented in an integrated manner, mutually reinforcing solutions in a progressive way as shown in Figure 1.

-1. Capitalize on strengths and leadership role in sustainable urbanization impact in this regard will strengthen UN-Habitat's unique contribution.
+Capitalize on strengths and leadership role

+1.1.
+Consolidate discussions of UN-Habitat's mandate into clear and easily communicable core statements.
+UN-Habitat's mandate in relation to human settlements and housing provide the focus for engagement across the many strategic areas of engagement.
+Consolidating this focus and identifying key messages of where current activities add the most value and contribute to the greatest impact in this regard will strengthen UN-Habitat's unique contribution.
 More emphasis should be on appropriate planning and ensuring that the specific technical regional and country-level projects and activities contribute to UN-Habitat mandate.